 The IRTP program, led by Cristiano Quintini, MD, performed its first intestinal transplant in July 2008.
 Since then, 18 transplants have been performed with an overall patient survival rate close to 70 percent.
 In 2010, 10 intestinal transplants were performed including a combined kidney and intestinal transplant.

 There are currently 46 intestinal transplant programs active in the country and only 15 are CMS certified.
-Cleveland Clinic program is only one of eight programs certified and specialized in the care of adult patients.
+Cleveland Clinic program is only one of eight programs certified and specialized in the care

 The IRTP offers advanced medical and surgical treatment to patients with intestinal failure.
 The team is staffed by dedicated surgeons, gastroenterologists, nurses, advanced practitioners, dieticians and social workers who interact closely with other specialties within the Digestive Disease Institute.